 Now, you might be wondering where the touch controls are.
 Eschewing traditional buttons, Sony has made the right earcup touch-activated.
 Tap twice pauses/plays the current song.
 Swiping left skips back, while right moves you forward.
 Finally, swiping up raises the volume and down, as you might expect, lowers it.

 The added benefit of touch controls is that you can also use the built-in microphones to answer incoming phone calls with two taps on the right earcup and activate your personal assistant of choice by pressing and holding the center of the earcup for a few seconds.
-(Phone calls, by the way, sound exceptionally clear through the headset and those who I spoke to reported that I sounded clearer using the MDR-1000X than I have using any other headset.)
+(Phone calls, by the way, sound exceptionally clear through the headset and those who we spoke to reported that we sounded clearer using the MDR-1000X than we have using any other headset.)

 The touch controls only work when the headset is in wireless mode, however.
 Plug it into your laptop, tablet or phone and you won't be able to control the action from the headset.

 The headphones support NFC for quick pairing on Android devices that support the feature.
-However, I couldn't connect the headphones to more than one device at a time – a minor problem if you want to listen to music off your laptop but still want to have the MDR-1000X connected to your phone in case someone calls.
+However, we couldn't connect the headphones to more than one device at a time – a minor problem if you want to listen to music off your laptop but also have the MDR-1000X connected to your phone in case someone calls.

 There's a lot to unpack here, but if you only leave with two takeaways, they should be that the MDR-1000X has excellent (though not totally perfect) noise cancelling chops and music playback – especially when using another Hi-Res Audio device – is outstanding.

-Let's start with the noise cancelling, as it's arguably the biggest reason the headphones cost as much as they do.
+Noise cancelling is arguably the biggest reason the headphones cost as much as they do, and one of the reasons that they're so great.
 What separates Sony's noise cancelling tech from Bose's is that Sony's identifies different types of audio cues and works specifically to counteract them.

-During a demo with an engineer from Sony, they took me through three distinct settings they felt most people used noise cancelling.
+During a demo with an engineer from Sony, we were given three everyday scenarios where you'd need noise-cancelling technology and then asked what we thought.
 The first setting, and the most obvious, was a plane.
-So while I was listening to Daft Punk's Get Lucky (just a heads up, this is played at pretty much every single music demo I've ever gotten) the engineer started a recording of a plane engine from a speaker located above my head.
+So while we were listening to Daft Punk's Get Lucky the engineer started a recording of a plane engine from a speaker located above our heads.

-Now, I wasn't completely oblivious to the roar – even with noise cancelling on I immediately noticed that something had changed – but compared to the sound of the engine with the headphones off, it was almost entirely diminished.
+We weren't completely oblivious to the roar – even with noise cancelling on we immediately noticed that something had changed – but compared to the sound of the engine with the headphones off, it was almost entirely diminished.
 There aren't many headphones that can almost completely block out a separate speaker blasting a dull roar of an airplane engine, but Sony's MDR-1000X actually did.